majewsky/portunus/README.md

 - LDAP and LDAPS are offered by slapd which is running as `ldap:ldap` by default.
 - HTTP is offered by `portunus-server` which is running as `portunus:portunus` by default.

+### HTTP access

+In a productive environment, the HTTP frontend offered by `portunus-server` MUST be secured with TLS by putting it behind a TLS-capable reverse proxy such as httpd, nginx or haproxy.

 ### LDAP directory structure